October News 2010

 17 November, 2:00-4:00pm

-The next VLDC Board meeting will consider the program evaluation for the first cohort of ELP participants.
+The next VLDP Board meeting will consider the program evaluation for the first cohort of ELP participants.